-These waivers temporarily allow the use of heating oil in highway vehicles, nonroad vehicles, and nonroad equipment types involved in disaster recovery efforts designated by the States of New Jersey, Pennsylvania, and New York, if ultra low-sulfur diesel fuel is not available.
-These waivers will not apply to a subset of newer products that could be damaged by the high sulfur fuel.
+These waivers are applicable if ultra low-sulfur diesel fuel is not available and will not apply to a subset of newer products that could be damaged by the high sulfur fuel.